Carly Morris: Development

 In the 1 September 1990 edition of TV Week, David Brown reported that both Hodgson and McMahon had quit the show to pursue other acting roles.
 Brown confirmed Hodgson would leave when her contract expired in March 1991, while McMahon's contract was up in December.
 Brown said Seven Network were negotiating with McMahon to stay until March, so Ben and Carly could depart together.

 Since being written out of the serial, Hodgson has made numerous guest appearances in 1997, 2000, 2001, 2002 and 2008, as Carly returns to visit her foster family or attend important events in Summer Bay.
 Hodgson first reprised the role in late 1997 for Steven and Selina's wedding.
-Hodgson joined other original cast members, including Alex Papps, Peter Vroom and Craig Thompson, for Sally's wedding in 2000.
+Hodgson joined other original cast members, including Alex Papps, Peter Vroom and Craig Thompson, for her foster sister Sally Fletcher's (Kate Ritchie) wedding in 2000.
+She also returned the following year to visit Sally.
 Carly's return in 2002 was part of Home and Away producers' attempt to counter a ratings slump, said to have resulted from the "unexpected success" of a rival network's reality TV show Big Brother, which was aired opposite the soap at 7pm weekdays.
 Hodgson was one of numerous returning cast members, brought back especially for the storyline to mark the 150th anniversary of settlement in Summer Bay.
 The majority of the cast was boarded onto a ferry boat for a night cruise; however, a "freak storm" ruined the celebrations, leading the boat to sink.
 The storyline was heavily promoted with the tag "Who Will Survive?".
 According to Mercado, "Big Brother 2 crumbled against the competition [...]".
 When she returns in 2003, Carly confirms that she is still married to Ben, who remains off-screen.
 The pair also have children together.
-Carly's last appearance, in 2008, was part of the leaving storyline of her foster sister Sally Fletcher, played by actor Kate Ritchie, an original character who departed the serial after 20 years.
+Carly's last appearance, in 2008, was part of Sally's leaving storyline, as she departed the serial after 20 years.